-Oh, for the forex newbies out there, Canada’s monthly jobs report presents a comprehensive view on the current state of Canada’s labor market.
+Oh, for the forex newbies out there, Canada’s monthly jobs report presents a comprehensive view of the current state of Canada’s labor market.
 And a healthy labor market generally translates to stronger consumer spending, and thus, a more robust economy.

-In addition, the details of the jobs report show hiring (and firing) trends that can help both policy makers and forex traders alike in determining if Canada is indeed shifting away from the resources sector, as well as providing clues as to whether or not oil-dependent provinces like Alberta are beginning to see signs of recovery.
+In addition, the details of the jobs report show hiring (and firing) trends that can help both policymakers and forex traders alike in determining if Canada is indeed shifting away from the resources sector, as well as providing clues as to whether or not oil-dependent provinces like Alberta are beginning to see signs of recovery.

 What happened last time?